 The people of Afghanistan are facing a growing humanitarian crisis, compounded by the impact of sanctions and the freezing of state assets.
-According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), more than half the population is currently in need of humanitarian aid, with 1 million Afghan children facing acute hunger.
-In 2021 around 700,000 Afghans were forced to flee their homes as a result of hostilities, adding to the 5 million who have been displaced since 2012.
+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), more than half the population is currently in need of humanitarian aid, with nearly 20 million people facing acute hunger.

-Despite assurances from the Taliban, the risk of further war crimes and crimes against humanity, particularly for vulnerable populations, persists.
-The Taliban de facto authorities have frequently targeted women and girls, minorities, journalists, civil servants, human rights defenders and those affiliated with the former Afghan government with violations that appear to be perpetrated on a widespread and systematic basis.
+Despite assurances from the Taliban, the risk of further war crimes and crimes against humanity persists.
+The Taliban de facto authorities have frequently targeted women and girls, minorities, journalists, civil servants, human rights defenders and those affiliated with the former Afghan government with violations that appear to be perpetrated on a widespread and systematic basis, leaving them particularly vulnerable.

-Efforts by the Taliban to exclude women and girls from social, economic and political spheres have institutionalized large scale and systematic gender-based discrimination and violence against them.
+Efforts by the Taliban to exclude women and girls from social, economic and political spheres have institutionalized large-scale and systematic gender-based discrimination and violence against them.
 Continued restrictions on fundamental freedoms could lead to more severe violations of international law and possible atrocities.
 Impunity for these violations significantly increases the likelihood of escalation.

-Meanwhile, religious minorities, particularly the Shia Hazara, continue to be targeted by ISIL-K. Recent attacks and the direct targeting of minorities indicate that the Taliban is likely unable or unwilling to protect vulnerable populations.
-Localized clashes between the Taliban and ISIL-K, as well as between the Taliban and NSF, throughout the country also pose an imminent risk to civilians.
+Meanwhile, religious minorities, particularly the Shia Hazara, continue to be systematically targeted by ISIL-K. The large-scale attacks against minorities indicate that the Taliban is likely unable or unwilling to protect vulnerable populations.
+Targeted attacks are largely unreported due to the Taliban's increasing crackdown on independent media.
+Localized clashes between the Taliban and ISIL-K, as well as between the Taliban and NRF, also pose an imminent risk to civilians.

 During two decades of war with the Afghan government, the Taliban perpetrated likely crimes against humanity and war crimes.
-Meanwhile, Afghan security forces, members of the United States (US) military and Central Intelligence Agency (CIA) may have also committed war crimes, including the torture of detainees and summary executions.
+Meanwhile, Afghan security forces, as well as members of the United States (US) military and Central Intelligence Agency (CIA) may have also committed war crimes, including the torture of detainees and summary executions.